Volunteers working on manuscript and printed collections

 Wounded soldiers with some of their nurses, in the Jubilee Wing of Nottingham General Hospital, 1916 [Ph 3/4/1]

 Widespread local interest in D.H.
 Lawrence has produced other forms of liaison with colleagues.
-For example, the University’s new website 'D.H.
-Lawrence: celebrating a literary life’ includes material both from Manuscripts and Special Collections and from the Durban House museum at Eastwood.
+For example, the University’s website 'D.H.
+Lawrence: celebrating a literary life’ included material both from Manuscripts and Special Collections and from the Durban House museum at Eastwood.

 Next: The Bigamous Duchess of Kingston